Code-Institute-Submissions/milestone-project-2/mockups/README.md

 AIM: to create a website that allows users to pick and decide on a holiday.
-Giving them access to choosing,
+Giving them access to choosing;
-1: Select a destination city
+1: a destination city
-2: Find tourist attractions
+2: tourist attractions
-3: Find accommodation
+3: accommodation
-4: Find bars and restaurants
+4: bars and restaurants